Learning Consumer Preferences from Bundle Sales Data: Bundle Sales Data and Estimation

 The EM algorithm is terminated when the estimation $\bth^{(t)}$ has converged.
 In practice, we may impose a small tolerance level $\epsilon>0$ and terminate the algorithm once $\|\bth^{(t+1)}-\bth^{(t)}\|\le \epsilon$ for a chosen norm $\|\cdot\|$.
 We summarize the steps in Algorithm~\ref{alg:em-basic}.

-\textbf{Sampling efficiency of Monte Carlo simulation.} In practice, the major computational complexity of Algorithm~\ref{alg:em-basic} is caused by the Monte Carlo simulation.
-In particular, when the region $R_n^{c_n}$ is small or distant from $\bmu^{(t)}$, Algorithm~\ref{alg:acc-rej} may be inefficient as it requires a large number of samples in Step~\ref{step:acceptance} to draw one accepted in $R_n^{c_n}$.
-We provide three remedies to improve the sampling efficiency.
+\textbf{Sampling efficiency of Monte Carlo simulation.} In practice, the major computational complexity of Algorithm~\ref{alg:em-basic} is caused by the Monte Carlo simulation. when the region $R_n^{c_n}$ is small or distant from $\bmu^{(t)}$, Algorithm~\ref{alg:acc-rej} may be inefficient as it requires a large number of samples in Step~\ref{step:acceptance} to draw an accepted sample in $R_n^{c_n}$. \Copy{rev:willma}{

+Unlike settings with highly structured bundle discounts in \citet{ma2016constructing}, where bundle prices are additive except for a single full-bundle discount, we allow for arbitrary bundle prices.
+This general price menu makes the IC regions general polyhedra rather than separable item-level rectangles. } \Copy{rev:smallJ}{

+In particular, the dependence on $J$ arises through the IC constraints that define the region $R_n^{c_n}$.
+As $J$ grows, the number of affine inequalities increases, which may shrink the feasible region and reduce the acceptance rate of the sampling procedure.
+This leads to a substantial increase in computational cost, especially when $J$ grows exponentially in $I$. } We provide three remedies to improve the sampling efficiency.

 First, in each iteration of Algorithm~\ref{alg:em-basic} (Step~\ref{step:em-iteration}), we can generate a large number of samples from $\Nscr\left(\bmu^{(t)},\bsig^{(t)}\right)$ and store them.
 When running Algorithm~\ref{alg:acc-rej} for each $R_n^{c_n}$, the algorithm can use the same set of samples for acceptance/rejection.
 This saves the computation time to generate a large number of samples for each $n=1,\dots,N$.